wp-plugins/oasis-workflow/readme.txt

 * Fixed issue with sign off caused due to the addition of  "take over" functionality by core Wordpress.
 * We have removed the connection type from the connection settings popup.
 The plugin defaults to one specific connection type.
 You might see the workflow visual representation to be a bit awkward.
 All you have to do is to save the workflow and it will auto-correct the connections.

+= Version 1.0.9 =
+* removed a call to wp-load.php to help with performance
+* added visual indicator to the first step